Updated/reviewed by the authors, July 2017.

 The pattern of growth of CNV often simulates that of a sea fan with radial arterioles and venules supplying and draining a circumferential dilated capillary sinus(5).

-In type II CNV the new vessels extend from the choroid through defects in Bruch´s membrane enters the space between the photoreceptors and RPE cells and grow laterally in the subretinal space(5).
+In type II CNV the new vessels extend from the choroid through defects in Bruch´s membrane enters the space between the photoreceptors and RPE cells and growth laterally in the subretinal space(5).
 This is usually accompanied by varying amounts of subretinal exudates and/or blood.

 Macrophages have been documented both morphologically and functionally in neovascular AMD(48,49).
-Activated macrophages and microglia may secret cytokines and chemokines that promote cellular damage and angiogenesis(44).
+Activated macrophages and microglia may secret cytokines and chemokines that promote cellular damage and angiogenesis(50).

-Other factors like complement factor H, that downregulates the alternative complement pathway(47), HtrA1 – a secretory protein and an inhibitor of transforming growth factor ß (TGF-ß)(48)- and ARMS2(49) play a role in development of AMD.
+Other factors like complement factor H, that downregulates the alternative complement pathway(53), HtrA1 – a secretory protein and an inhibitor of transforming growth factor β (TGF-β)(54)- and ARMS2(55) play a role in development of AMD.
 However its specific role and relevance in development and progression to neovascular and atrophic forms of AMD are discussed in others chapters of this book.